 I teach postgraduates in China, Masters and Doctoral students.
 The best brains that the country has to offer.
 As a group they know little of the history of their own country, and have only the faintest critical grasp of its real sociopolitical structure; (oh yes, they have a classroom Communist Party speil on this latter, but it's a slogan game).
 They have a kind of Hollywood understanding of America (since that is the place which, they believe, is so unfairly leader in everything), and some idea that Europe is a trendy sort of scene, wherever Europe may be.
 Ask them about the countries and peoples bordering China and their knowledge is ground level zero.

 China spends less per capita on education than almost any other country on earth, and before the mid 1970's scarcely had a tertiary education system at all.
+(For a detailed review of the history of education in 21st Century China, see this devastating article by Jasper Becker from the South China Morning Post: "At the Back of the Class" @ http://thormay.net/chinadiary/education.html ).
 In this year's (2000) national budget, the combined allocations for education, science and agriculture are roughly a quarter of that for defence (and much of the science allocation is concealed defence projects).
 These are insane, pathological priorities, guaranteed to castrate national development.
 However, the uncritical ignorance of China's citizens is hardly unique.
 The rich Japanese and Koreans are also profoundly ignorant about the history of the world they live in.
 Most damning of all, Americans, with every communication system imaginable and a supposedly free society, are famous for their ignorance of anything that is not American.

 The single, slender thread that unites all of these pristinely innocent minds is therefore not historical memory and mutual understanding.
 It is the international news media.
 The chronicle the fourth estate plays a more and more homogenized epic of video events, "world news, sports and entertainment", into living rooms in Beijing and Moscow, Sydney and Washington.
 The passive viewers decode this contemporary Ramayana largely according to a script supplied by their political masters, cheering whatever they are told aids their football team, and excoriating the appointed baddies.